mjwestgate/revtools/README.md

 revtools
 ==========

-Tools to support literature review and evidence synthesis in R.
+Tools to support literature review and evidence synthesis in R, including import, de-duplication and interactive display of bibliographic data.

-Note: This package includes tools to import, de-duplicate, and display bibliographic data.
-It is in the early stages of development, so use at your own risk!

 # Example:
 ```